upasana-mittal/Setsumei-ML/algorithms/Linear Regression.md

 (f(x_i)-y_i)^2
 $$

-in the above objective is called the loss function.
+in the above objective is called the *loss function*.
 It's a measure of penalty for misclassification of example *i*

-This particular choice of the loss function is called the squared error loss.
+This particular choice of the loss function is called the *squared error loss*.

 #### Note